 Refreshing listings on Depop is the grind nobody warned you about.
-Every item in your shop needs to be refreshed to stay visible, and with a closet of 100+ items, that routine eats 30-45 minutes twice a day.
+Every item needs to be refreshed to stay visible, and with a closet of 100+ items, that routine eats 30-45 minutes twice a day.
 Every day.
 It's the same problem Poshmark sellers face with sharing — mindless, repetitive work that has to happen or your sales drop.

 Why Refreshing Is the Core of Depop Selling